splunk/public-o11y-docs/admin/authentication/authentication-tokens/org-tokens.rst

 #.
 Enter your API session token in the ``your-user-session-api-token-value`` field.
 To find or create an API session token, see :ref:`admin-api-access-tokens`.
 #.
 Provide the name of the token you want to rotate in the ``name`` field.
 #.
 Optionally, provide a grace period, in seconds, in the ``gracePeriod`` field.
 #.
-Optionally, provide the seconds until your token expires in the secondsUntilExpiry field.
+Optionally, provide the seconds until your token expires in the ``secondsUntilExpiry`` field.
 This can be any value between 0 seconds and 5,676,000,000 seconds (18 years).
-If left unspecified, the token remains valid for 18 years.
+If left unspecified, the token remains valid for 30 days.
 #.
 Call the API endpoint to rotate the token.

 For example, the following API call rotates ``myToken`` and sets a grace period of 604800 seconds (7 days) before the previous token secret expires.